Frequently Asked Questions

 Do you care if guests take photos, or film the ceremony?

 I personally don't care.
 Do you though?
-I have no issues if every Tom, Dick and Harry is taking images, or recording the whole thing on Hollywood cameras with an entire film crew.
+I have no issues if every Tom, Dick and Harry is taking images, or Uncle Bob is recording the whole thing on Hollywood cameras with an entire film crew.
 When and how they might post them onto social media is also something that doesn't fuss me but might fuss you?
 It's not rude to ask guests to refrain from certain things on YOUR day if you don't want them doing certain things.
 Usually a sign works well, or a quick message from the celebrant at the start of the ceremony.

 Where will you be based during the ceremony?